 Enable, disable, or check the current status of DNSSEC validation.
 By default, validation is enabled.
+The cache is flushed when validation is turned on or off to avoid using data that might differ between states.

 zonestatus zone [class [view]]

 Displays the current status of the given zone, including the master file name and any include files from which it was loaded, when it was most recently loaded, the current serial number, the number of nodes, whether the zone supports dynamic updates, whether the zone is DNSSEC signed, whether it uses automatic DNSSEC key management or inline signing, and the scheduled refresh or expiry times for the zone.